List of Babylon 5 characters: DraalDraal was played first by Louis Turenne and later by John Schuck.

-Draal would appear again in the episode Voices of Authority, again played by Schuck.
+Draal would appear again in the episode Voices of Authority.
 This time he helped the crew of Babylon 5 make contact with an ancient race considered to be one of the First Ones.
 While interfaced with Draal's computer, Susan Ivanova found the evidence in the Great Machine that President Morgan Clark had indeed orchestrated the assassination of President Luis Santiago.

 After this appearance, Draal was mentioned from time to time in other episodes, but made no further appearances in the series.
 Schuck became unavailable due to commitments to a play, and producers did not want to cast a third actor for the role.
 J. Michael Straczynski has stated that he had other plans for the character, including an appearance in the first part of War Without End.

 When Babylon 5 declared independence from the Earth Alliance in the episode Severed Dreams, the crew used Draal's holographic systems to allow Sheridan to broadcast the declaration to residents and crew on board the station.
 Ivanova asked Sheridan if they should seek Draal's help in defending the station.
 Sheridan said it was their fight, not his, and that he wanted to keep Draal's alliance with the station a secret as long as possible.

 Later that year Draal used the Great Machine to expand the temporal rift in sector 14, where the Babylon 4 station had been.
 Doing so allowed John Sheridan and Jeffrey Sinclair to take the White Star back in time, and ensure that Babylon 4 entered the temporal rift and wound up 1,000 years in the past as was its destiny.
 Sinclair rode the station into the past, and became the Minbari leader Valen.
 Once Sheridan and the White Star arrived back in the present, Draal closed the rift so that no one else would become trapped in there.

 After the Vorlons and the Shadows left the galaxy, President Morgan Clark began a propaganda war against Babylon 5 and its crew.
 In order to counter this propaganda, Sheridan and Ivanova decided to broadcast their own reports on the atrocities of the Clark regime from the station's War Room.
 Because of the great distance from Babylon 5 to Earth, Ivanova enlists the assistance of Draal and the Great Machine to provide the massive power needed to enhance the broadcast signal across the divide.